Good Friday Agreement: Saving lives more important than votes - Empey

 Lord Empey accepted these issues were extremely difficult for unionists, but he felt the agreement improved the quality of life in Northern Ireland and secured its place within the United Kingdom.

-The UUP backed the deal on Good Friday 1998 even though some of the party's negotiating team, including Jeffrey Donaldson, walked out of the talks at the last minute.
+The UUP backed the deal on Good Friday in 1998 even though some of the party's negotiating team, including Jeffrey Donaldson, walked out of the talks at the last minute.

 The pressure on the party - and David Trimble - steadily increased in the final 24 hours of the negotiations.